hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Authors
-such as Adrian McEwen (with the book Designing the Internet of Things ) talk about creativity and IoT, and how the next winning ideas and products will need to connect everyday objects with the internet and technology.</p>
+<p>Authors such as Adrian McEwen (with the book Designing the Internet of Things) talks about creativity and IoT, and how the next winning ideas and products will need to connect everyday objects with the internet and technology.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->